isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1183.md

 ---
-title: Frontwave Cloud Version 8 - Package (Cloud Starter)
+title: MEGAPOS - MEGAPOS Professional
 permalink: /productivity-solutions-grant/solutionrepo/solution1183
 ---

 ### Description

-Frontwave Cloud is a retail management system specifically designed for an optical retail store business operation.
-The core components include POS (Point-of-Sales), PMS (Patient Management System), and Inventory management.
+A cost-effective POS solution that comes with sleek hardware, feature-rich software and top service.
+MEGAPOS offers you an opportunity to upgrade to a modern productivity tool engineered and tested for the new retail economy in this post-Covid CB period.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Frontwave_Annex_3_CR_wef_4_Sept_2020_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Megasafe_20200300_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria